Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Now, add the .nav and .nav-pills classes

-Q: What do you understand by Bootstrap navbar?
+Question: What do you understand by the Bootstrap navbar?
 How will you create one?

 In mobile views, a navbar collapses and becomes horizontal when the available viewport width increases.
 The navbar includes styling for basic navigation and site names.
 Here is how to create a navbar in Bootstrap: